 where the last term $\mathop{log}p(\theta)$ is the prior distribution of parameters.
 The Gaussian and Laplace priors correspond to $L_2$ and $L_1$ regularization, respectively~\cite{Goodfellow2016}.

-From an optimization perspective, once the loss function and model are given, one can choose many different methods to train the model.
+From an optimization perspective, once the loss function and model are given, one can choose many different algorithms to train the model.
 However, the \textbf{gradient-based optimizer} within the differentiable programming paradigm has been proven successful in deep models~\cite{Lecun1998,lecun2015deep,schmidhuber2015deep}.
 In fact, almost all current deep learning packages are adopting gradient-based methods, which are implemented in \textit{\textbf{automatic differentiation(AD)}} frameworks.
 AD is different from either the symbolic differentiation or the numerical differentiation~\cite{baydin2018automatic}.
 Its backbone is the chain rule, which can be programmed in a standard computation with the calculation of derivatives.
 Lots of AD libraries have been developed in the past several years, rendering easy access to AD usage for researchers, such as Tensorflow~\cite{AbaBar16Tensorflow}, PyTorch~\cite{NEURIPS2019_9015} and JAX~\cite{2019arXiv191204232S}.

-In a simplified example shown in Fig.~\ref{fig:adsample}, the computation of a logistic least squares regression consists of a series of differentiable operations.
-The forward mode is indicated by black arrows with derivatives.
-When calculating $\mathcal{L}$ from the input $x$, the corresponding derivatives can be evaluated by applying the chain rule simultaneously.
-With this intuitive example, one could understand the \textbf{back-propagation(BP) algorithm}~\cite{schmidhuber2015deep,Goodfellow2016} clearly.
-A generalized BP algorithm corresponds to the reverse mode of AD, which propagates derivatives backward from a given output.
-The adjoint is defined as $\bar{v}_i = \frac{\partial \mathcal{L}}{\partial v_i}$, which reflects how the output will change with respect to changes of intermediate variables $v_i$.
-The forward and reverse calculations can be demonstrated as follows,
+In a basic example depicted in Fig.~\ref{fig:adsample}, the logistic least squares regression computation involves a sequence of differentiable operations.
+The forward mode is represented by black arrows that denote derivatives.
+To compute $\mathcal{L}$ from the input $x$, the appropriate derivatives can be computed simultaneously by utilizing the chain rule.
+With this example, readers can gain a clear understanding of the back-propagation (BP) algorithm~\cite{schmidhuber2015deep, Goodfellow2016}.
+The generalized BP algorithm corresponds to the reverse mode of automatic differentiation, where derivatives propagate backward from a given output.
+The adjoint is defined as $\bar{v}_i = \frac{\partial \mathcal{L}}{\partial v_i}$, which reflects how the output changes with respect to changes of intermediate variables $v_i$.
+The forward and reverse computations can be demonstrated as follows,